sanki9/Data-Science-Projects/Cell_Tracking_Project/README.md

 The program can be accessed by downloading this repository and then opening the tracking.ipynb file.

+Note: This is a jupyter notebook file and must be run by first running an instance of jupyter notebook.

 To run open jupyter file and in the main function enter the (dataset you want to see, sequence from that dataset) Note from dataset 1, sequence 1 and 2 were used for developing the neural net hence, test with sequence 3 and 4.